Rails Migrations in a nutshell

 Creating a table through migrations

-This how a table is created using migrations.
+This is how a table is created using migrations.
 Through the following command, we are generating a Post table within our database with two columns Title and Content.

 Remember to use the capitalized name for the table/model name.